-- The Objective in req.
+• The Objective in req.
 521 CCD read noise tells us that the purpose of this requirement is to "Measure the CCD read noise (in ADU's) as a standard health check."
-The Objective also gives a short description of the method used to determine this value. - req.
+The Objective also gives a short description of the method used to determine this value.

+NOVA - Kapteyn Institute OmegaCAM ID VST-MAN Issue -OCM-23100-3126 Version 2.11 USM - OaPd ESO-DFS Date Page 23 Jul 2004 18

+- req.
 521 CCD read noise has a Recipe called Read_Noise with Inputs of 2 raw biases and a previous version of CalFile- 521 Readout noise, and with Outputs: CalFile- 521 Readout noise - The recipe name Read_Noise corresponds to astro.recipes.Read_Noise.py.
 The documentation (reproduced below) lists de bias frames as mandatory input.
 Because the default recipe does not do trend analysis, no previous readout noise measurement is required.
-In addition two configuration parameters can be given.

-NOVA - Kapteyn Institute OmegaCAM ID VST-MAN-OCM-23100-3126 Issue Version 2.1 "endinput USM - OaPd ESO-DFS Date 7 Jun 2004 Page 17

-- The source code of astro.recipes.Read_Noise.py (partly reproduced below) includes a function make_readnoise() This function associates the inputs with attributes of the ReadNoise object and then calls methods on a ReadNoise object to do the actual processing. - req.
-521 CCD read noise details the calibration analysis (CA) necessary to process and verify the read noise measurements.
-It also details possible trend analysis The pseudocode (in the CAP) shows how this is accomplished in terms of primitive data operations for given input and two configuration parameters - The process, verify and trend-analysis procedures are implemented as methods make(), verify() and compare() respectively, on the ReadNoise class defined in module astro.main.ReadNoise.py. (partly reproduced below)
+In addition two configuration parameters can be given. - The source code of astro.recipes.Read_Noise.py (partly reproduced below) includes a function make_readnoise() This function associates the inputs with attributes of the ReadNoise object and then calls methods on a ReadNoise object to do the actual processing. - req.
+521 CCD read noise details the calibration analysis (CA) necessary to process the read noise measurements.
+The pseudocode (in the CAP) shows how this is accomplished in terms of primitive data operations for given input and two configuration parameters - The processing procedure is implemented as method make() on the ReadNoise class defined in module astro.main.ReadNoise.py (partly reproduced below).
+Note, the code also contains the methods verify() and compare() respectively, which might be useful for off-line quality verifications and trend analysis.